Updated November 18, 2025 | 15 min read

 Pricing:

-Best For: Email-heavy support teams, agencies, professional services, teams prioritizing email collaboration.
+Best For: Email-heavy support teams, agencies, professional services, and teams prioritizing email collaboration.

 Rating: 4.6/5 | Starting Price: $10/month | Best For: E-commerce customer support